The Bench of Desolation

-This clearly characterises the first part of the story, as Henry Dodd is projected into his downward spiral of doom.
+This clearly characterises the first part of the story, as Herbert Dodd is projected into his downward spiral of doom.
 But this scenario is completely dispelled in the latter part of the story.
-There is no credible justification provided for Henry Dodd’s good fortune, and one can only think that it’s a form of wish-fulfilment on James’s part to come up with a resolution to this story which involves an old flame emerging from the past to offer both undiminished adoration and a large pot of money,
+There is no credible justification provided for Herbert Dodd’s good fortune, and one can only think that it’s a form of wish-fulfilment on James’s part to come up with a resolution to this story which involves an old flame emerging from the past to offer both undiminished adoration and a large pot of money,

 In fact the story suffers credibility weaknesses on two counts.
 First of all, no convincing motivation is provided for Kate Cookham’s ten year vigil.
-She has ruined Henry financially by the original out-of-court settlement.
+She has ruined Herbert financially by the original out-of-court settlement.
 He has subsequently married, become a widower, and sunk even lower in the social scale with no intervening contact between them to sustain either love or good will.
 But we are expected to believe that she has loved him and wished for his best interests throughout the decade.
 She even claims to have ‘hated’ what she was doing to him for ten years.
 We are given no explanation for her behaviour – only her statement of intent.

 The second weakness is that not only has she worked and saved for a decade to repay him, but she is repaying his original two hundred and seventy pounds with interest.
 This original sum has accumulated simple interest of one hundred pounds a year to produce a total of twelve hundred and sixty pounds.
 That is a rate of return of thirty-seven per cent which even in the most prosperous years of the industrial revolution and the high point of British imperialism would have been impossible.
 Interest rates historically hover between three and ten percent.
 We can’t expect novelists to be professional economists or financial analysts, but we can object to their providing fairy tale pots of gold to furnish plot resolutions.

 The story also has a rather uneven tone.
-At the beginning of the narrative Henry Dodd is an almost comic figure – a vain, somewhat self-regarding character with a disdainful attitude to his low station in life.
+At the beginning of the narrative Herbert Dodd is an almost comic figure – a vain, somewhat self-regarding character with a disdainful attitude to his low station in life.
 He could be seen as the Mr Pooter of the south coast.
-But as the misery of his blighted life begins to bite deeper, his seat on ‘the bench of desolation’ is a much more somber affair.
+But as the misery of his blighted life begins to bite deeper, his seat on ‘the bench of desolation’ is a much more sombre affair.
 His state of tired resignation to a completely uneventful existence is something we are invited to take seriously.
 Having established this deeper mood, one would expect James to lead it towards a more logical and tragic conclusion, but instead of turning the screw tighter, he releases it to return to a mood of almost drawing room comedy.

 Henry James – portrait by John Singer Sargeant